 Staff Training

 Our staff are all on the same page regarding complete compliance.
-We frequently train our staff on proper procedures and provide documents and knowledge.
+We frequently train our staff on the latest protocols and procedures and provide the documentation available.

 System and Services Acquisition

 At Ditto Transcripts, we ensure all systems and technologies used in our operations are secure, supported, and regularly updated.
-Outdated or unsupported components are promptly replaced, maintaining security updates throughout the system or product’s lifecycle.
+We replace outdated or unsupported components, maintaining security updates throughout the system or product’s lifecycle.

 Maintenance and Recording

 We schedule, log, and review all maintenance activities to ensure system security and transparency.
-Further, tools and media containing transcripts, recordings, or any information used for operations are carefully managed, and no sensitive information equipment is removed without proper authorization.
+We carefully manage tools and media containing transcripts, recordings, or any operational information.
+Furthermore, we do not remove equipment containing sensitive information without proper authorization.

 Extensive Planning